BradenH035/LeNet-Reconstruction/README.md

 This project used Torchvision, a package from the PyTorch library.

-** NOTE This project contains starter code from the CS540 class from UW-Madison taught by Professor Fred Sala **
+** NOTE This project contains starter code from the CS540 class from UW-Madison taught by Professor Fred Sala and should not be used anywhere else**